-Not only did you have to wait for 10 minutes to cook each pancake over super low heat just to be able to flip them and keep them together, but they sort of tasted like banana mash!
+Not only did you have to wait for 10 minutes to cook each pancake over super low heat just to be able to flip them properly without them falling apart, but they sort of tasted like banana mash!

 OK, so maybe that didn’t happen to you, but it did happen to me.

-I could never get the banana two ingredient pancakes to work very well.
-It was very difficult to get them to cook slowly enough to hold together without burning, and even when I did successfully make them, I was never very impressed with the texture.
+I could never get the banana two-ingredient pancakes to work well.
+It was difficult to get them to cook slowly enough to hold together without burning.
+Even when I did successfully make them, I was never very impressed with the texture.

 Christmas day rolled around and I hadn’t planned anything for breakfast.

-After the banana pancake fiasco, I still don’t know what prompted me to try making them with plantains instead.
+After the banana pancake fiasco, I don’t know what prompted me to try making them with plantains instead.
 Perhaps it was boredom, curiosity, or my intuition that plantains have a higher starch content that would make a more realistic pancake.

 Whatever it was, I’m glad I tried it because this recipe has since become a family favorite.